 Yes.
 You can encourage someone to meet with a psychotherapist, but the person in question will need to want and be ready for change.
 Meeting with a therapist is a highly personal decision that individuals must make for themselves.
 Our therapist profile pages include a link that permits you to email that therapist’s information to yourself or another individual.

 Yes.
 The honesty and privacy of the process are critical to its success.
 All of our therapists are bound by the CTP code of ethics and the CAPT code of ethics.
 The only circumstance under which confidentiality may be broken occurs when someone is at risk of criminal harm.
 Although many therapists discuss client issues with senior therapists and experts in the field, these discussions are strictly confidential.
 Do not hesitate to discuss your confidentiality concerns with your therapist.

-Phone or Skype sessions are available with some but not all TPG therapists.
+Phone or Virtual sessions are currently available with all TPG therapists.
 You will find this information on their individual profile pages.

 Contact the therapist you’re interested in meeting with directly.
 You will find contact information (phone and/or e-mail) on each individual TPG profile.